liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

    correctly describe the coefficients that were input.

-   Error checking is performed to ensure that *A* is lower-triangular with nonzeros on at least some of the diagonal entries (i.e. that it specifies a DIRK method).
+   Error checking is performed to ensure that *A* is lower-triangular with a nonzero value on at least one of the diagonal entries (i.e. that it specifies a DIRK method).

    The embedding *bembed* is required.